 Born in Lanark, I grew up between Biggar in South Lanarkshire and Peebles in the Scottish Borders and moved to Edinburgh to work and study when I was 16.
 I studied Sculpture at Edinburgh College of Art and went on to serve two terms as President of the Students Union before doing another degree in economics, social policy and political philosophy.

-I’ve worked in the voluntary sector for the last eleven years, including at Citizens Advice Scotland where I managed a wee team of fantastic policy and research folks working on issues like fuel poverty.
-Nowadays I work for WWF Scotland on climate and energy policy, focusing on energy efficiency.
+I’ve worked in public affairs, policy, comms and campaigns for the last 13 years, including at WWF Scotland, ClimateXChange, and Citizens Advice Scotland where I managed a team of fantastic policy and research folks working on issues like fuel poverty and energy efficiency.
+Most recently I worked for the leader of the Australian Greens, advising on multiculturalism and climate and energy policy.

 All things Green

-I joined the Scottish Green Party just six years ago but have been active since day one.
+I joined the Scottish Green Party back in 2012 and became pretty active straight away.
 I was co-opted onto the Policy Committee in 2012, became Campaigns Officer for the Edinburgh branch in 2013 and then Female co-convener of Edinburgh branch in 2014.
 I also served on Elections and Campaigns Committee from 2013 to 2016 and was co-convener of the committee during our biggest Holyrood campaign ever.
-I’m now the convener of the East Lothian Greens.

-I got selected to lead our list for the South of Scotland region in Spring 2015 and I’ve been privileged to get to work with some really phenomenal activists across this vast region ever since.
+I got selected to lead our list for the South of Scotland region in Spring 2015 and I’ve been privileged to get to work with some really phenomenal activists across the region over the years.